finnbear/rustrict/README.md

 - Flexible
   - Censor and/or analyze
   - Input `&str` or `Iterator<Type = char>`
+  - Can add words with the `customize` feature
   - Plenty of options
 - Performant
   - O(n) analysis and censoring